AntonioScott123/Chess/README.md

  This program is still in development so if you see any bugs please report them :).
  Actually its not even close to finished

+ ### test branching

+ You can check the other branches and run them but they might have a lot of bugs cause they are in development

  ### Things that are in development

  1. Piece Notation